 Cover bowl and chill for 1 hour.

-On a floured board or table, roll the chilled dough out to about ½ inch thick.
+On a floured board, roll the chilled dough out to about ½ inch thick.
 Use a doughnut cutter or two differently sized biscuit cutters to cut out the doughnuts, dusting the cutters in flour as needed to prevent sticking.

 Pour the lard or oil into a heavy-bottomed pot to at least 2 inches deep.
 Heat oil to 325°F.